-I realize I am a social liberal and make no excuses.
-I believe the rights someone else is given doesn’t take my rights away from me despite what I might think, including the right to celebrate Black History Month…or Cinco De Mayo and St. Patrick’s Day for that matter.
-In fact, I have joined in.
-Who knows?
-This old dog might just learn a new trick or twenty.
+I realize that I am a social liberal swimming in a red sea of white conservatism and make no excuses.
+I believe that the rights that someone else is given don’t take my rights away from me including the right to celebrate Black History Month…or Cinco De Mayo and St. Patrick’s Day for that matter.
+In fact, I have joined in and by doing so believe I am not only a better American but a better human.

 Don Miller’s Author’s Page may be found at https://www.amazon.com/Don-Miller/e/B018IT38GM?fbclid=IwAR0mzivK_bmnTjG4D9RL1KGMQ4TurZ8y7hrFca8ExoRa_XmkEUStmSylMCc